tensorflow/tfjs-models/deeplab/README.md

 - **canvas** (optional) :: `HTMLCanvasElement`

-Pass an optional canvas element as `canvas` to draw the output as a side effect.
+Pass an optional canvas element as `canvas` to draw the output

-#### `model.toSegmentationImage` output
+#### `toSegmentationImage` output

-The returned promise is the future of a `SegmentationData` object that contains two attributes:
+A promise resolving to the `SegmentationData` object that contains two attributes:

 - **legend** :: `{ [name: string]: [number, number, number] }`